 Glass filled ruby value is much cheaper than an untreated ruby.
 The effectiveness of the treatment is amazing, in that it transforms corundum that is opaque and nearly worthless into material that is transparent enough for use in jewelry.
 Indeed, the stones can seem very appealing to an untutored buyer.
 It can be ten to thousand times cheaper than a same looking untreated stone.

-Buy glass filled ruby in our gem shop
+Natural glass filled ruby for sale in our shop

-We make custom jewelry with fissure filled ruby as ring, earrings, bracelet, necklace or pendant.
+We make custom jewelry with fissure filled ruby as ring, earrings, bracelet, necklace or pendant… Please contact us for a quote.